-If you haven’t got a Facebook Business Manager Account, and you’re making the fatal error of just hitting that ‘Boost Post’ button, learn how to get onto the world’s most powerful social media advertising platform in five simple steps.
+If you haven’t got a Facebook Business Manager Account, and you’re making the fatal error of just hitting that ‘Boost Post’ button, learn how to get onto the world’s most powerful social media advertising platform in four simple steps.

 Facebook advertising is a crucial part of your startup’s growth and that’s why 93% of marketers use it.

 Spending as little as £5 per day WILL make a massive difference to your company…

 …and before you skim down to the next section because you think you can’t afford this small investment, take a look at your everyday life, do you invest in a coffee in the morning?
 Do you buy a newspaper?
 Subscribe to an app you never use?

 What cutbacks can you make in your everyday life that would free up this necessary investment?

 Another form of advertising that’s cheap and targeted comes via micro-influencers.